awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

   For more information about PITR, see [Restoring an RDS Custom for Oracle instance to a point in time](custom-backup.md#custom-backup.pitr)\.
 + Changing the time zone of an existing read replica causes downtime\.
 We recommend changing the time zone of the DB instance before creating read replicas\.

   You can create a read replica from a DB instance with a modified time zone\.
-For more information about read replicas, see [Working with read replicas for RDS Custom for Oracle](custom-rr.md)\.
+For more information about read replicas, see [Working with Oracle replicas for RDS Custom for Oracle](custom-rr.md)\.

 Use the following procedures to change the time zone of an RDS Custom for Oracle DB instance\.